|

 Many thanks to Stan for supplying the biographical notes

-and details of his plays.
+and the list of his plays.

 Nigel Deacon / Diversity website.